 Oil-borne primers naturally have volatile scents that may prompt short illnesses such as nausea, skin irritation, and headaches.

 It also contains solvents that are highly flammable such as turpentine and mineral spirits which can immediately create flammable vapor, and spark a flame.
-Therefore, we recommend working with oil-based primer paint on a well-ventilated area to avoid triggers of ignition.
+Therefore, I recommend working with oil-based primer paint on a well-ventilated area to avoid triggers of ignition.

 Can you use oil-based primers on top of latex primers?